Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Ideas behind the Main Guarantees

 \subsection{From Conditional Convergence to Asymptotic Independence}

-The results in theorem \ref{thm: non-asymptotic bound} imply that the error of the original estimate is asymptotically independent of the errors of the resample estimates.
-This argument, which follows a similar idea in the cheap bootstrap \cite{lam2022cheap}, can be stated as follows: \begin{theorem} Supposing \eqref{eqt: SA asymptotic convergence} and \eqref{eqt: classical bootstrap theorem} hold, we have
+The results in \Cref{thm:nonasymptotic bound} imply that the error of the original estimate is asymptotically independent of the errors of the resample estimates.
+This implication, which follows a similar idea in the cheap bootstrap \citep{lam2022cheap}, can be stated as follows: \begin{theorem} Supposing \eqref{eqt: SA asymptotic convergence} and \eqref{eqt: classical bootstrap theorem1} hold, we have